awslabs/aws-dotnet-distributed-cache-provider/README.md

 var app = builder.Build();
 ...
 ```
-Where `existing_dynamo_sessions_cache_table` is the name of the underlying table.

 For more information about .NET's session state middleware, see [this article](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state) and specifically [this section](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state#configure-session-state) regarding dependency injection.

-Here are the available options to configure the `DynamoDBDistributedCache`.
+Here are the available options to configure the `DynamoDBDistributedCache`:
-* **TableName** - string - required - The name of an existing table that will be used to store the cache data.
+* **TableName** (required) - string - The name of an existing table that will be used to store the cache data.
-* **CreateTableIfNotExists** - boolean - optional - If set to true during startup the library will check if the specified table exists.
-If the
-table does not exist a new table will be created using on demand provision throughput.
-This will require extra permissions to call DescribeTable, CreateTable and UpdateTimeToLive service operations.
-It is recommended to only set to true in
+* **CreateTableIfNotExists** (optional) - boolean - If set to true during startup the library will check if the specified table exists.
+If the table does not exist a new table will be created using on demand provision throughput.
+This will require extra permissions to call the `DescribeTable`, `CreateTable` and `UpdateTimeToLive` service operations.
+It is recommended to only set to true in development environments.
-development environments.
 Production environments should create the table before deployment.
-This will
-allow production deployments to have less permissions and have faster startup. **Default value is false**.
+This will allow production deployments to require fewer permissions and have a faster startup. **Default value is `false`**.
-     * It should be noted that when DynamoDBDistributedCache creates a table, it does not turn on Health Checks on the new DynamoDB Table.
-We strongly advise turning this on if the cache needs to be highly available in the your application.
+     * It should be noted that when this library creates a new DynamoDB table, it does not turn on Health Checks.
+We strongly advise turning these on if the cache needs to be highly available in the your application.
 See more [here](https://aws.amazon.com/builders-library/implementing-health-checks/).
-* **UseConsistentReads** - boolean - optional - When true, reads from the underlying DynamoDB table will use consistent reads.
+* **UseConsistentReads** (optional) - boolean - When `true`, reads from the underlying DynamoDB table will use consistent reads.
 Having consistent reads means that any read will be from the latest data in the DynamoDB table.
 However, using consistent reads requires more read capacity affecting the cost of the DynamoDB table.
-To reduce cost this property could be set to false but the application must be able to handle
-a delay after a set operation for the data to come back in a get operation. **Default value is true**.
-See more [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
+To reduce cost this property could be set to `false` but the application must be able to handle a delay after a set operation for the data to come back in a get operation. **Default value is true**.
+See more [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
-* **PartitionKeyName** - string - optional - Name of DynamoDB table's partion key.
-If this is not set
-a DescribeTable service call will be made at startup to determine the partition key's name.
-To
-reduce startup time or avoid needing permissions to DescribeTable this property should be set.
+* **PartitionKeyName** (optional) - string - Name of DynamoDB table's partition key.
+If this is not set a `DescribeTable` service call will be made at startup to determine the partition key's name.
+To reduce startup time and avoid needing permissions to `DescribeTable` this property should be set.
-* **PartitionKeyPrefix** - string - optional - Prefix added to value of the partition key stored in DynamoDB.
+* **PartitionKeyPrefix** (optional) - string - Prefix added to value of the partition key stored in DynamoDB.
-* **TTLAttributeName** - string - optional - DynamoDB's Time To Live (TTL) feature is relied on for removing expired cached items from the table.
-This option configures
-the provider for setting the attribute for the DynamoDB item that the TTL is configured for on the table.
-If this is not set a DescribeTimeToLive service call
-will be made to determine the partition key's name.
-To reduce startup time or avoid needing permissions to DescribeTimeToLive this property should be set.
+* **TTLAttributeName** (optional) - string - DynamoDB's [Time To Live (TTL) feature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) is used for removing expired cache items from the table.
+This option specifies the attribute name that will be used to store the TTL timestamp.
+If this is not set a `DescribeTimeToLive` service call will be made to determine the TTL attribute's name.
+To reduce startup time and avoid needing permissions to `DescribeTimeToLive` this property should be set.

 The options can be used in the following way: